Flecktarn: Russia

-The Russian military uses a wide range of different camouflage patterns including several variations of flecktarn.
-One is called Sever ("north"), sometimes also referred as Flectarn-D ("D" for Denmark.)
-This pattern is a 3-color pattern which is almost identical to Danish M84 but the base screen is tan.
-The pattern was introduced in Russia in 2006, and gained popularity in the VDV (Airborne Forces) and is still in use.
+The Russian military uses a wide range of different commercial camouflage patterns including several variations of flecktarn.
+One is called Sever ("north") or Flectar-D. This pattern is a three-color pattern which is almost identical to Danish M84 but the base screen is tan.
+The pattern was introduced in Russia in 2006.

 Another variant is called Tochka-4 (Point-4) produced by the Russian company Modoks.
-The pattern is essentially Flectarn-D with a fourth color, brown, added.
+The pattern is essentially Flectar-D with a fourth color, brown, added.

-Another pattern resembling Bundeswehr 5-color flecktarn has been used by some Russian forces with the difference being that the brown screen is red.
-This variant is allegedly called red flectar and may possibly be a commercial product.
+Another pattern resembling Bundeswehr five-color flecktarn has been used by some Russian forces with the difference being that the brown screen is red.

-In 2011 a Reconnaissance group of the 45th Separate Guards Order of Kutuzov Order of Alexander Nevsky Special Purpose Regiment of the Russian Airborne Forces was documented conducting training operations wearing a mix-and-match of kit (including Bundeswehr 5-color flecktarn), but most notably wearing a uniform in a never-before-seen digital 5-color flecktarn pattern.
-The pattern is not fully pixelated as is normally the case with digital patterns in that the shapes are slightly rounded.
-This same pattern was adopted by the Bulgarian military in 2018.

 Japan

 Japan adopted a flecktarn-based pattern called Type II Camouflage, or Jietai which has been in use with the Japan Ground Self-Defense Force since 1985.
-This pattern is a 4-color version consisting of light green, brown and black on a beige background.
+This pattern is a four-color version consisting of light green, brown and black on a beige background.
 A desert version is also in use.

 China

-Type 03 Plateau camouflage is a 5-color flecktarn pattern that was formerly used in the early 2000s by the Chinese military in Tibet.
+Type 03 Plateau camouflage is a five-color flecktarn pattern that was formerly used in the early 2000s by the Chinese military in Tibet.
 It consists of a base color of sand with grey, light-brown, mid-brown, and black.
 Although the artwork is identical to the German original the Chinese version is only a portion of the complete pattern.
 Among collectors it is alternatively called "Tibetarn" or Tibet flecktarn.
-The pattern was replaced by a 4-color digitalized version called 07 Arid Camouflage ("07式荒漠迷彩作训服") in 2007.
+The pattern was replaced by a four-color digitalized version called 07 Arid Camouflage ("07式荒漠迷彩作训服") in 2007.

-Some Russian Special forces have also used this same pattern.
-The Russian version is made locally by military contractor SPLAV.
+Some Russian special forces have also used this same pattern.
+The Russian version is made locally for military contractors by SPLAV.

 Poland

-The Samodzielny Pododdzial Antyterrorystyczny Policji - SPAP (anti-terrorism unit of the Polish National Police) have used a 5-color flecktarn variant called WZ AT 1 Plamaik, also known as Metro colloquially.
+The Samodzielny Pododdzial Antyterrorystyczny Policji - SPAP (anti-terrorism unit of the Polish National Police) have used a five-color flecktarn variant called WZ AT 1 Plamiak, also known as Metro colloquially.
 The pattern is different in that it repeats itself regularly in the print at relatively short intervals.
-A woodland version referred to as Gepard has been used by the Agencja Bezpieczenstwa Wewnetrznego - ABW (Polish Internal Security Agency).
-A 5-color desert version was also developed.
+A woodland version referred to as Gepard has been used by the Agencja Bezpieczenstwa Wewnetrznego - ABW (Polish Internal Security Agency.)
+A five-color desert version was also developed.

 A flecktarn camo made by Kama is in use by the Implementation Department, Metropolitan Police Command, Warsaw Police.